 - Shotguns are always staged open and empty and are loaded on the clock unless the stage begins with the shotgun in the shooter's hands. - Mule eared shotguns can be cocked at the beginning of a scenario, whether staged or in the shooters hands. - Shotgun targets may be re-engaged until down, unless otherwise specified by the stage description. - Shotgun shells may be removed without penalty to return the firearm to a safe condition. - Shotguns will be cleared and discarded with their barrels pointing in a safe direction.
 If the action closes after being cleared, the shooter will, at the conclusion of the stage, show it to be clear to the CRO/TO.
 No person other than the competitor may handle the gun prior to opening the action and showing it to be clear.

 Safe Conditions During a Course of Fire - Shotguns

-A shotgun is considered SAFE to leave the shooter's hands in the following condition only:
+A shotgun is considered SAFE to leave the shooter's hands in the following condition only (some conditions may be corrected before firing the next firearm) :

 - Empty.